amiller-phys/amiller-phys.github.io/docs/composition/blocks.md

 ### Middle of Block

-The **middle of the block** builds up an idea through a combination of questions and explanations.
+The middle of the block builds up an idea through a combination of questions and explanations.
 New terminology is introduced.
 Callbacks to earlier parts of the lesson are expected.
 There should be no question-less blocks, except for bookends.

 We do not use subheadings for organization within a block.
 Subheadings suggests your block should split into multiple blocks.

 ### End of Block

 The end of the block distills the main idea, highlighted by a concept box.
-Reinforcing questions optionally appear after the concept box.
+Reinforcing questions or remarks optionally appear after the concept box.
 The last step of a block should extend a bridge to the next block.

 ??? example "Example"

     === "Step With Boxed Concept"